drevops/vortex/README.md

 ## Usage
 1. Create a blank project repository.
-2. Download an archive of this project and extract into repository.
+2. Download an archive of this project and extract into repository directory.
-3. Run `./scripts/drupal-dev-init.sh` and follow the prompts.
+3. **Run `./scripts/drupal-dev-init.sh` and follow the prompts.** DO NOT SKIP THIS STEP!
 ![Project Init](https://raw.githubusercontent.com/wiki/integratedexperts/drupal-dev/images/project-init.png)
 4. Commit all files to your repository and push.
-5. To enable CI integration, login to [Circle CI](https://circleci.com/) with your GitHub account, go to "Projects" -> "Add project", select your new project from the list and click on "Setup project", select "2.0" box and click "Start building" button.
+5. To enable CI integration, login to [Circle CI](https://circleci.com/) with your GitHub account, go to "Projects" -> "Add project", select your new project from the list and click on "Setup project" and click "Start building" button.
 6. To start developing locally:
-   - Copy your existing DB dump into `.data/db.dist.sql` OR run `mkdir .data && curl -L https://goo.gl/WFtJbT -o .data/db.dist.sql` to download minimal install Drupal 7 DB dump.
+   - Copy your existing DB dump into `.data/db.dist.sql` OR run `mkdir .data && source .env && curl -L $DUMMY_DB -o .data/db.dist.sql` to download minimal install Drupal 8 DB dump.
    - Run `composer build`.

 ## What is included
-- Drupal 7 composer-based configuration
+- Drupal 8 composer-based configuration
   - contrib modules management
   - libraries management
   - support for patches